atmire/Fom2017Contest/README.md

 ## How do you participate?

-Make a pull request with a file containing your FoM nickname and your experience as a developer in the participants folder of this repository.
+Make a pull request with a file containing your FoM nickname and your experience as a developer in the participants folder of this repository. **Do this before Saturday Feb 25th 22:00**.
 Four participants will be randomly selected from the people who have sent a pull request against this directory.

 ## What can you win?